-Although it’s one of Europe’s most important areas for wintering birds, the lake is great for bird watching all year round.
-In spring, you can witness the birds’ mating rituals, while in fall, you can see the migration of countless species of birds, which can be quite the spectacle.
+Although it’s one of Europe’s most important areas for wintering birds, the lake is excellent for bird-watching all year round.
+In spring, you can witness the birds’ mating rituals, while in fall, you can see the migration of countless species of birds, which can be quite a spectacle.

 One of the most popular things to do in Lake Skadar is kayaking.
-Kayaking is arguably the greatest thing you can do there, exploring the Balkans’ largest lake in perfect peace and soothing silence.
-Far removed from the tourists onshore, you’ll be able to see wildlife from up close as well as admire the lakeside villages, fortress ruins, and islet monasteries from a uniquely different perspective.
+Kayaking is arguably the most incredible thing you can do there, exploring the Balkans’ largest lake in perfect peace and soothing silence.
+Far removed from the tourists onshore, you’ll be able to see wildlife from up close and admire the lakeside villages, fortress ruins, and islet monasteries from a uniquely different perspective.

 You can rent kayaks for a couple of hours, go on week-long Lake Skadar kayaking adventures, or pretty much everything in between.
 Local outfitters offer a variety of (guided) kayaking options.